Khabibulix/Mono-Python/2025/ProcessViz/README.md

 Working on DLL and opened files.
 It is now possible to check certain metrics about a process via its PID, if a file is signed, if the path is a standard one.
 All of that displays a _risk level_

+###  📅  19/10/25

+Adding loggings features and removing asyncio noise, quick debug on process main page click events.

 ## Possible improvements

 - ✅    Make it quicker
 - ✅    Add a real logging file for easier debug
-- Styling of _waiting web-page_
+- ✅    Styling of _waiting web-page_
 - ✅    Process Tree
 - ✅    DLL & files opened
 - ✅    Opening and inspecting DLL files on click